slaclab/FACET2-Bmad-PyTao/README.md

-# FACET-II S2E Simulation Toolkit
+# FACET-II (start-to-end) S2E Simulation Toolkit

-This repository contains utilities, Jupyter notebooks and configuration files used to perform start-to-end (S2E) simulations of the FACET-II electron beam line.
-The workflow relies on the [Bmad](https://www.classe.cornell.edu/bmad/) accelerator physics library together with [IMPACT-T](https://github.com/ChristopherMayes/impact) for initial beam generation.
+This repository contains utilities, Jupyter notebooks, and configuration files used to perform start-to-end (S2E) simulations of the [FACET-II](https://facet-ii.slac.stanford.edu/) beamline, a US Department of Energy National National User Facility.
+The core workflow uses [IMPACT-T](https://github.com/impact-lbl/IMPACT-T) for beam generation and low energy transport, [Bmad and PyTao](https://www.classe.cornell.edu/bmad/) for most of the beam transport, and, optionally, [QPAD](https://picksc.physics.ucla.edu/qpad.html) for particle-in-cell simulations of the beam in plasma.
+It is intended to absract away unecessary detail so facility users can easily run the most common types of simulations including parameter scans, constrained optimization, and jitter sensitivity analysis.

-The project grew out of a collection of notebooks and helper scripts.
-Everything needed to launch a simulation, modify lattice settings and analyse the beam is included here.

 ## Installation

 1. **Clone with Git LFS**
    ```bash